SmartMonkey-git/robinson-group-python-template/README.md

 You will find this page:
 ![img.png](release_page.png)

 Create a new Tag for your release, add a title and a description.
+If you are still unsure what to do check out the [github release how-to](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository#creating-a-release).
 Press **Publish release**, watch the CD launch in the **Actions Tab** and enjoy your well deserved coffee. ☕